nichtaylor/Private-Equity-Fund-Analysis/README.md

 Manager mappings, SQL transformations, calculations and analysis were prepared independently for this project and do not represent analysis or conclusions produced by CalPERS.

-CalPERS is a trademark of the California Public Employees' Retirement System.
 This project is not affiliated with, sponsored by or endorsed by CalPERS.